lukeswitz/AtomGPS_wigler/README.md

 After flashing, the device scans for Wi-Fi networks, using LEDs to display status.
 Configure with the SD config.txt file or use the defaults as described.

+#### WWDC 32 Quad Feature
+- By leaving the values as they are, no quad will be defined and work as normal.
+- Change them to your coordinates, **the scan will continue even if you do happen to exit the perimeter.**

 #### LED Indicators
 - RED blink if the SD card is missing/write error.
 - PURPLE blink while waiting for a GPS fix.
-- GREEN blink during scanning
+- GREEN blink during normal scanning
+- ORANGE blink when outside set quad perimeter

-- **Press and hold the button during scanning to toggle the Green LED.**
+- **Press and hold the button during scanning to toggle the status LED on/off.**

  ***Bonus: Contribute to the [wigle.net](https://wigle.net) database.
 Or join the community and compete to find the most Wi-Fi networks.***